b1alpha/Smoothiedejour/README.md

  1. Push this repository to GitHub (or GitLab/Bitbucket).
  2. In Vercel, import the repository.
 Vercel will auto-detect Vite.
+ 3. Set Env Vars to not share them
- 3. Configure Environment Variables in Vercel (Project Settings → Environment Variables):
+ 4. Configure Environment Variables in Vercel (Project Settings → Environment Variables):

     - `VITE_SUPABASE_URL` = `https://<project-id>.supabase.co`
     - `VITE_SUPABASE_PROJECT_ID` = `<project-id>`